ircam-ismm/plosone-motor-metric-learning/README.md

 # Movement Metric Learning - PLOS One

-This repository contains the work published as a journal in [PlosOne](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0272509).
+This repository contains the work published as a journal in [PLOS One](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0272509).

 The purpose of this repository is to support reproducible research.
 It contains:
 - the datasets